opendocsg/slw-judgments-backfill/2011_SGCA_63/report.md

 **Introduction**

-1       Before us are two related appeals, an appeal and a cross-appeal, against the decision of the High Court judge ("the Judge") given in a defamation suit ( _Chan Cheng Wah Bernard and others v Koh Sin Chong Freddie_ [2010] SGHC 324 ("the Judgment")) initiated by four members (the “Plaintiffs”) of the 2007/2008 management committee (“the Previous MC”) of the Singapore Swimming Club (the “Club”) against the President of the 2008/2009 management committee of the Club (“the Current MC”).
+1       Before us are two related appeals, an appeal and a cross-appeal, against the decision of the High Court judge ("the Judge") given in a defamation suit ( _Chan Cheng Wah Bernard and others v Koh Sin Chong Freddie_ <span class="citation">[2010] SGHC 324</span> ("the Judgment")) initiated by four members (the “Plaintiffs”) of the 2007/2008 management committee (“the Previous MC”) of the Singapore Swimming Club (the “Club”) against the President of the 2008/2009 management committee of the Club (“the Current MC”).

 2       The alleged defamatory statements were published in the minutes of meetings of the Current MC held on 29 October 2008 (the “29 October 2008 Meeting”) and on 26 November 2008 (the “26 November 2008 Meeting”) respectively: